xeger/sylph/README.md

 : CSS selector that Sylph UI (and your app) will be loaded in sylph-root
-: Absolute or relative base URL for application files sylph-bases
+: Absolute or relative base URL for application files sylph-base
-: Comma-separated list of base paths under application root sylph-files
+: Base path under application root sylph-files
 : Comma-separated list of subpaths (relative to base) to CSS and script files sylph-debug